All Episodes

 It just is.

-I mean, here's here's if if you want to itch, if you want to chisel some words in stone, the brown can stick around when yellow will be mellow, when the red man can get ahead, uh, get ahead man, and uh when white uh would embrace what is right.
+If you want to itch, if you want to chisel some words in stone, the brown can stick around when yellow will be mellow, when the red man can get ahead, get ahead man, and when white would embrace what is right.

-I think what happened was um with with the Obama, he tried to say too much.
+I think what happened was with Obama, he tried to say too much.

 He made too many references to history, too many attempts at memorable lines, and there are no memorable lines from the speech now.